Background pattern

 Rare (may affect up to 1 in 1,000 patients):

-Effects on the adrenal glands (small glands located near the kidneys).
+• Effects on the adrenal glands (small glands located next to the kidneys).

-Nasal ulcers or perforation of the nasal septum.
+• Nasal ulcers or perforation of the membrane that separates the nostrils (nasal septum).

 Other side effects in children

-There has been reported reduced growth in children treated with nasal corticosteroids.
-In children, the following side effects have been frequently reported: abdominal discomfort, headache, cough, fever, or high temperature, inflammation, and infections of the ears, tonsils, sinuses, or lungs, or skin rash.
+Slower growth has been reported in children treated with nasal corticosteroids.
+In children, the following side effects have also been frequently reported: stomach discomfort, headache, cough, fever or high temperature, inflammation and infections of the ears, tonsils, sinuses, or lungs, or skin rash.

-There have been reported rare instances (especially in children) of mental or behavioral disorders, such as hyperactivity, sleep disorders, nervousness, depression, or aggression.
+Mental or behavioral disorders, such as hyperactivity, sleep disorders, nervousness, depression, or aggression, have been reported rarely (especially in children).

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect not listed in this prospectus.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicinal Products for Human Use: www.notificaRAM.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medication.
+If you experience any side effects, talk to your doctor or pharmacist, even if they are not listed in this package leaflet.
+You can also report side effects directly through the Spanish Medicines and Health Products Agency (AEMPS) website: www.notificaRAM.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

 .